Frugal stuff is really quite interlaced into my daily life, and so I thought you might find it vaguely interesting if I wrote down today’s activities.

 After dinner, I brought in my laundry, put my clean sheets on my bed, threw the rest of the laundry in the dryer for a few minutes to dewrinkle, folded it, and put it away.

-We had family worship with the kids, I read bedtime stories to Zoe and Sonia, and now everyone but Joshua is in bed (Joshua reads in his room from 8:30-9:00).
+We had family worship with the kids, I read bedtime stories to Zoe and Sonia, and now everyone is in bed.